trannhukhoinguyen/multi-feature-blog/src/content/blog/building-strong-families.md

 The strongest families are those that put Christ at the center of their home life.
 This means:

 - Regular family prayer and devotions
-- Making church attendance a priority
+- Making house attendance a priority
 - Teaching children biblical values
 - Modeling Christian character in daily life